davidshore/chas_blackjack/README.md

 #### First stretch goal

 Add money into the game.
-Start the game with a certain amount of money and play until you loose all of in or break the bank.
+Start the game with a certain amount of money and play until you loose all of it or break the bank.

 #### Second stretch goal